auth0/docs/articles/quickstart/spa/vanillajs/interactive.md

 Sorry about that.
 Here are a few things to double check:

 - make sure that you configured the logout URL as one of the **Allowed Logout URLS** in your application's **Settings**
-- inspect the [application logs](https://manage.auth0.com/#/logs) for further errors
+- inspect the <a href="https://manage.auth0.com/#/logs" target="_blank">application logs</a> for further errors

 Still having issues?
-To get more help, check out our [documentation](/) or visit our [community page](https://community.auth0.com).
+To get more help, check out our <a href="/" target="_blank">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank">community page</a>.
 :::
 ::::

 ## Show user profile information {{{ data-action=code data-code="app.js#31:45" }}}

-Now that your users can log in and log out, you will likely want to be able to retrieve the [profile information](/users/concepts/overview-user-profile) associated with authenticated users.
+Now that your users can log in and log out, you will likely want to be able to retrieve the <a href="/users/concepts/overview-user-profile" target="_blank">profile information</a> associated with authenticated users.
 For example, you may want to be able to personalize the user interface by displaying a logged-in user’s name or profile picture.

 The Auth0 SPA SDK provides user information through the `getUser()` function exposed by the Auth0 client.
 The Auth0 client also exposes an `isAuthenticated()` function that allows you to check whether a user is authenticated or not, which you can use to determine whether to show or hide UI elements, for example.
 Review the code in the interactive panel to see examples of how to use these functions.